All the Walking Routes up Helvellyn

 What’s the best walking route up Helvellyn?

-Absolutely no doubt – Striding Edge!
-Couple it with Swirrall Edge for an unforgettable day in the hills.
+Absolutely no doubt the best route is – Striding Edge!
+Couple it with Swirral Edge for an unforgettable day in the hills.

 Which is the easiest walking route up Helvellyn ?

 All the Walking Routes up Helvellyn Introduction

 The mountain of Helvellyn is the highest of Wainwright’s Eastern Fells and the third tallest mountain in the Lake District at 950m tall, making it a Furth Munro.
 It boasts some of the best scrambling – with the route via Striding Edge and Swirral Edge being one of the best scrambling outings in the Lake District.
 We’ve also included all the Helvellyn routes avoiding Striding Edge and Swirral Edge for the non-scramblers, and they have a separate section below.
 We’ve not included all the possible approaches from the north – which has some epic approaches.
 Nor the multiple possible approaches to Grisedale Tarn and then on to Helvellyn from numerous locations and start an epic approach from further afield, but we’ve kept it simple!
 Check the interactive map above for all the routes.

 Why is it called Helvellyn?